Play Dusty for Me

 Play Dusty for Me is the second solo album by English singer and songwriter David Westlake.

-Context
+Recording

-David Westlake recorded Play Dusty for Me in August 2001 in Kilkenny, Ireland.
+Play Dusty for Me was recorded in August 2001 in Kilkenny, Ireland.
 The album was produced by Cormac Moore.

-First album Westlake was released in 1987 on Creation Records.
-Luke Haines describes it as “a minor classic”.

-Between 1985 and 1991 Westlake was in English indie band The Servants.
+This was Westlake's first recording since The Servants’ second album, Small Time.
+Small Time was recorded in 1991 but was still unreleased in 2001.
+Cherry Red Records released it in 2012, following the inclusion of 1990's Disinterest in Mojo’s 2011 list of the greatest British indie records of all time.).
+Throughout this time – “quietly in the background, occasionally in public” – Westlake carried on writing and performing.

 Release history

 Play Dusty for Me (Mahlerphone, 2002) was a self-pressed album released in a limited issue that quickly sold out.
+Play Dusty for Me was reissued in 2010 and 2015.

 In 2008, Westlake gave “My Ice Queen”, an outtake from the album recording session, to a charity compilation for the benefit of Yorkhill Children's Foundation, based at the Royal Hospital for Sick Children, Glasgow.

-Play Dusty for Me was reissued in 2010 and 2015.
+Reception

+The Big Takeover called Play Dusty for Me a “winsome, quiet” album, saying it had the “general unhurried nature of an LP put out for pure love rather than commercial gain”.
+A Louder Than War review contrasted the “fierce and unexpected urgency” of Westlake's My Beautiful England with the “dimly-lit beauty” of Play Dusty for Me.